-Several clear trends emerge from the results presented above:

-- Non-positional models outperform positional models in every case. - Non-positional smoothed models generally outperform non-positional unsmoothed models.
-However, for positional models smoothing typically has little effect and sometimes reduces their performance. - Frequency-weighted models generally performed similarly to or slightly worse than non-frequency weighted models.
+Several clear trends emerge from the results presented above.
+Relative positional models outperform positional models in every case.
+Relative positional smoothed models generally outperform their unsmoothed counterparts.
+However, for absolute positional models smoothing typically has little effect and sometimes reduces their performance: this is not unexpected given the discussion in Section 3.1.6.
+Finally, frequency-weighted models generally perform similarly to or slightly worse than non-frequency weighted models.
 The exceptions to this are Hayes & White (2013), Scholes (1966) and Jarosz & Riesling (2017).
 The latter two cases are not really exceptions because the frequency information in the training data consists of onset type frequencies rather than token frequency: the success of the frequency-weighted models in these cases simply indicates that type frequency is important.
 The only true exception is Hayes & White (2013), where including token frequency improved the performance of the smoothed model.

-What is even more striking about these results is that they emerge across a range of different domains and languages: some, like Scholes (1966), Daland et al. (2011), and Jarosz & Rysling (2017) focus only on onsets, while the others look at whole word forms.
-In all cases, non-positional models that encode information about word edges, but no other absolute position information best predict native speaker judgements.

-Why should it be the case that non-positional models do better?
+What is even more striking about these results is that they emerge across a range of different domains and languages: some studies, like Scholes (1966), Daland et al. (2011), and Jarosz & Rysling (2017) focus only on onsets, while the others look at whole word forms.
+In some the stimuli are presented orthographically, in others auditorily, and in others both.
+In all cases, relative positional models that encode information about word edges, but no other absolute position information, best predict native speaker judgements.
+Why should it be the case that relative positional models do better?
 There are several possible reasons.

-First, as mentioned earlier in Section 2.1, positional models have issues with data sparsity which make it difficult for them to assign accurate scores to long words: estimates for later positions will necessarily be based on less data than for earlier positions, because there are fewer words with material in those positions.
+First, as mentioned earlier in Section 2.1, absolute positional models have issues with data sparsity which make it difficult for them to assign accurate scores to long words: estimates for later positions will necessarily be based on less data than for earlier positions, because there are fewer words with material in those positions.
 Thus, we might expect scores assigned to longer words to be less useful in predicting human behavior.
-However, the maximum length of test words in the eight studies we looked at was 7 segments, and even in published results on monosyllabic nonce words with fewer segments or onsets alone (Albright and Hayes 2003, Scholes 1965, Jarosz and Riesling 2017), non-positional models outperformed positional ones.
+However, the maximum length of test words in the eight studies we looked at was 7 segments, and even in published results on monosyllabic nonce words with fewer segments or onsets alone (Albright and Hayes 2003, Scholes 1965, Jarosz and Riesling 2017), relative positional models outperformed absolute positional ones.

-Second, the non-positional metrics can capture phonotactic constraints that target both word-initial and word-final material, which are often important positions in terms of phonotactic constraints (e.g. Beckman 1997, Lombardi 1999) and an important source of information in word segmentation and allophonic learning.
+Second, the relative positional metrics can capture phonotactic constraints that target both word-initial and word-final material, which are often important positions in terms of phonotactic constraints (e.g. Beckman 1997, Lombardi 1999) and an important source of information in word segmentation and allophonic learning for adults (e.g., Endress, Nespor & Mehler, 2009; Skoruppa, Nevins, Gillard & Rosen, 2015; Newman, Sawusch & Wunnenberg, 2011) and for infants (e.g., Jusczyk, Hohne, Bauman, 1999; Katsuda & Sundara, 2024).
 In native Turkish words, for example, /r/ can never begin a word and words cannot end in voiced stops or affricates.
-The non-positional models can encode this with the use of boundary symbols: such a model trained on Turkish would assign a low probability to the sequences '#r' and 'b#', where # is a word boundary, reflecting the prohibition on word-initial /r/ and word-final voiced stops.
-Although the positional models can encode word initial constraints, since every occurrence of a sound in position 0 is a word-initial occurrence, they cannot encode word-final constraints, since the position of the final element in a word depends on its length.
-A positional model struggles to encode restrictions like Turkish's ban on final voiced stops: a [b] in the third position could have a high probability if a word is of length five (as in [babam] 'my father'), but a low probability if it's of length three.
+The relative positional models can encode these restrictions with the use of boundary symbols: such a model trained on Turkish would assign a low probability to the sequences '#r' and 'b#', where # is a word boundary, reflecting the prohibition on word-initial /r/ and word-final voiced stops.
+Although the absolute positional models can encode word initial constraints, since the position of the final element in a word depends on its length.
+An absolute positional model struggles to encode restrictions like Turkish's ban on final voiced stops: a [b] in the third position could have a high probability if a word is of length five (as in [babam] 'my father'), but a low probability if it is of length three.